Inclusion in the Bundeswehr

 Fundamental change

 This process of inclusion is not always free of tensions.
 Organisations have to make fundamental changes to their structure and culture.
 Interest representatives support this transition through educational activities.
 Their primary tasks involve raising the awareness of supervisors that people with disabilities should not automatically be seen as less productive.
 For this reason, there is no need to go easy on them without being asked to.
-By signing the Diversity Charter, the Federal Ministry of Defence (FMoD) has made an explicit commitment to supporting minorities.
+By signing the Diversity Charter, the Federal Ministry of Defence (FMoDFederal Ministry of Defence) has made an explicit commitment to supporting minorities.
 One of these minorities is people with severe disabilities.

 Michael Heitfeld, former Main Spokesperson for Severely Disabled Employees at the FMoD